Eccentric Club: Current club

-A number of members of the old Club and some new enthusiasts from other London clubs, with a blessing of Lord Montagu, the last President of the old club, in August 2008 founded the Eccentric Club UK.
-In November 2008, the Club successfully secured the patronage of Prince Philip, Duke of Edinburgh, who was a Patron of the Eccentric Club between 1980 and 1986.
-Prince Philip has since dined twice with the club.
+In August 2008, a number of members of the old club and some new enthusiasts from other London clubs, with the blessing of Lord Montagu, the last president of the old club, founded the Eccentric Club UK.
+In November 2008, the club successfully secured the patronage of Prince Philip, Duke of Edinburgh, who was a Patron of the Eccentric Club between 1980 and 1986.
+Prince Philip would dine twice with the club.

-The refounded club now has regular meetings at the Savile Club and the Oriental Club and has recently resumed its traditional annual activities, including a snooker match and cricket match with the Savile Club.
-The revived club has registered the words "Eccentric Club", "Nil Nisi Bonum" and the old club logo as own trademarks.
+The refounded club now has regular meetings at the Savile Club and the Oriental Club.
+It has resumed its traditional annual activities, including a snooker match and cricket match with the Savile Club.
+The revived club has registered the terms "Eccentric Club", "Nil Nisi Bonum" and the old club logo as its own trademarks.

 Continuity between the clubs

 Its committee claims to be able to prove continuity between the earlier Eccentric Clubs, and thus, claims a foundation date of 1781, although the Committee of the disbanded club and a number of authors claimed a foundation date of 1890.

 On the other hand, a number of Victorian and Edwardian books and newspapers discussing the Eccentric Club in 1890 referred to the earlier Eccentric Clubs in London.
 In the only recorded interview with J.A.Harrison of the time, he also admits that the club is not new, although brought back in a new form and hence – established on 21 November 1890.

 At the Third Anniversary Dinner in 1893, J.A.Harrison "traced back its origin to the Eccentric Club of 1800, which included Sheridan Knowles...
 Mr Harrison explained that the white owl was the crest of the old club, and had been adopted by the present one".
 Before the Second World War, a list of most treasured possessions of the Eccentric Club included the Ancient Book of the Eccentric Society presented to the club by S.J.Pallant.
 Similarly, there are references by Sir Charles Wyndham and other founding members to the earlier club they were reviving.

-The Eccentric Club UK, founded in 2008 and claiming to maintain the traditions since 1781, is conducting an in-depth research of the Eccentric Club's history.
-Its Committee managed to uncover many previously thought lost records and documents related to the 1780s–1860s and the 1890s–1940s.
-The last President of the old Eccentric Club, disbanded in 1986, Lord Montagu of Beaulieu, has entrusted his personal archive of documents related to the old club to the committee.